rothemi/SAGA/SAGA package/Readme.md

 install.packages("path_to_file/saga_0.6.0.tar.gz", repos = NULL, type="source")

 There is also a test script in this folder following the general flow of SAGA analysis.
-See the helpf files and the SAGA_Vignette for more information on SAGA functions.
+See the help files and the SAGA_Vignette for more information on SAGA functions.

 help(package = "saga", help_type = "html")
 vignette("saga_vignette")